Nålebinding: Technique

 The Hansen code is a coding system used to indicate the path of the needle as it is worked through the preexisting fabric, with its passage under a loop shown as U and over a loop as O. A slash shows where the yarn changes direction and returns through loops it has already passed.
 If a loop is skipped an O or a U is put in brackets.
 If there is more than one change of direction a colon is used.
 The connection to the previous row is described using the letter F (if the yarn passes through the loop from the front) or B (if the yarn passes through the loop from the back), as well as a number to show how many loops are worked in this way.
 Stitches that can be described in this manner vary significantly in appearance, texture, and elasticity.
 As an example, the Coppergate sock described above was made in York stitch, or UU/OO O F2.
-As an example to show the use of brackets and colons, the Ålse stitch is U(U)O/UO:UO O. Some people prefer to use superscript numbers to describe the age of the passed loops, as it provides a clearer description for practical nalbinding than the brackets and colons.
+As an example to show the use of brackets and colons, the Ålse stitch is U(U)O/UO:UO O. Some people prefer to use superscript numbers to describe the age of the passed loops, as it provides a clearer description for practical nålebinding than the brackets and colons.

 Wool yarn is often used because short lengths of it can easily be joined, as the technique intrinsically requires.
 However, yarn made of fibers that do not felt as easily can be joined in other ways.